 Open the antechamber from inside the glovebox, and bring the items in.

 Close the antechamber door, and evacuate the chamber.
-When the glovebox is in it’s resting state, the chambers should be left under dynamic vacuum.
+When the glovebox is in its resting state, the chambers should be left under dynamic vacuum.

 Note on the log that the procedure is complete, so that other users know that the antechamber is free.